-Paula has spent most of the last 30 years working in London and New York, first as a publicist and marketing executive in the record business and later as a branding consultant and advertising copywriter.
-Since 2003 she has taught creative writing at universities – most recently Tulane University in New Orleans, and the University of Sheffield in England.
-She currently teaches creative writing at the University of Auckland in New Zealand.
+Paula has a D. Phil from the University of York and an MFA from the University of Iowa.
+She spent several decades, living overseas, working in London and New York, and since 2003 she has taught creative writing at universities, including Tulane University in New Orleans, and the University of Sheffield in England.
+She now teaches creative writing at the University of Auckland in New Zealand, and is the founder of the Academy of New Zealand Literature.

 Photo Credit: Rob Trathen

 Place of residence: Auckland, New Zealand.

-Morris, Paula (1965 - ) is an award winning novelist and short story writer.
+Morris, Paula (1965 - ) is an award winning novelist, short story writer, and essayist.
 She was born in Auckland and is of English and Ngati Wai descent.